8 The Merger

 We can now reconstruct the event – or rather, the long process – that created the eukaryotic cell.

-An archaeal cell, perhaps a member of the Asgard lineage, had already evolved the rudiments of a cytoskeleton and the capacity for membrane remodeling.
-It could reshape its surface, extend projections, and wrap itself around objects.
-At some point – roughly 1.8 to 2.7 billion years ago based on molecular clock estimates, with most analyses favoring about 2 billion years ago – this archaeal cell engulfed an alpha-proteobacterium.
+An archaeal cell, perhaps a member of the Asgard lineage, carried genes for cytoskeletal proteins and membrane-remodeling machinery.
+At some point – roughly 1.6 to 2.7 billion years ago based on molecular clock estimates, with most analyses favoring about 2 billion years ago – this archaeal cell entered into an intimate association with an alpha-proteobacterium.
+Whether the archaeon engulfed the bacterium, the bacterium invaded, or the two grew progressively intertwined remains unclear.

 The bacterium survived.
 Perhaps it was resistant to digestion.
 Perhaps the archaeal cell’s degradation machinery was incomplete.
 Whatever the reason, the bacterium persisted inside the host, and the two organisms began a relationship that would transform both of them beyond recognition.